-An agency deciding to commence a requested separate, more formal proceeding51 will be required to publish notice of that proceeding in the F.A.R.
-The PCB expressly tolls all timelines under the standard rulemaking procedures during the suspension of the rulemaking proceeding until the date following the conclusion of the separate proceeding.
+An agency deciding to commence a requested separate, more formal proceeding47 will be required to publish notice of that proceeding in the F.A.R.
+The bill expressly tolls all timelines under the standard rulemaking procedures during the suspension of the rulemaking proceeding until the date following the conclusion of the separate proceeding.

-An agency publishing a notice of change to a proposed rule will be required to include one of the following:
+An agency's notice of change to a proposed rule will be required to include:

-- A summary of the SERC prepared as a consequence of the change to the proposed rule; or - A summary of the revision to the SERC required by s.
+- A summary of the SERC prepared as a consequence of the change to the proposed rule; - A summary of the revision to the SERC required by s.
 120.541(1)(c), F.S.; or - A statement the proposed rule as changed does not require preparation of a SERC.

-In addition to technical changes conforming other statutory provisions to these changes, the PCB requires agencies to make a SERC available to the public at a readily accessible page on the agency's website.52
+In addition to technical changes conforming other statutory provisions to these changes, the bill requires agencies to make a SERC available to the public at a readily accessible page on the agency's website.48